ducalex/doom-ng-odroid-go/README.md

 - Fix the memory allocation failures due to memory fragmentation (especially when switching levels)

 - Fix screen tearing.
 Locking the framebuffer would fix the issue but it drops the framerate significantly.

+- Add IWad name to savegame files to avoid conflict and confusion.

+- Make it possible to delete savegames.

 # Compilation